AJinks28/Task-Tracker/README.md

 - Log in to access your personalized dashboard.
 - Add your goals
 - Update or delete goals as needed.
-### Stay motivated, track your progress, and achieve your dreams with Goal-Setter!
+### Stay motivated, track your progress, and achieve your dreams with Task-Tracker!

 # Future Enhancements💫